vfr750y/Cost-Optimized-Ethereum-Node-On-Azure/ProjectPlan.md

     - How does it communicate?
     - What are the minimum Azure components required to get a node?
     - How much do these cost?
-    - Have we looked at all angles are there any other alternative architectures?
+    - Have we looked at all angles are there any other alternative architectures? - I.e. state healing / up-time.

 ### Step 2) High level design
     - High level description of proposed solution